 - Click Delete.

-Or you can clear browser’s cache from browser as well.
+Or you can clear the browser’s cache from the browser as well.

-To clear browser cache on Google Chrome, perform the following steps:
+To clear the browser cache on Google Chrome, perform the following steps:

 - Open Google Chrome and type “chrome://settings/clearBrowserData” in the address bar;

 - Clear browsing data window opens.
 Tick the “Cached images and files” option and click “Clear data”.
 You can tick other data and select time range as well.

 To clear the browser cache on Mozilla Firefox, perform the following steps: